-The 2016 Tom Thomson Algonquin Red is a unique vintage blend of the Cabernet Franc and Merlot grapes, barrel-aged in French oak cooperage for 10 months before blending.
-The Cabernet Franc imparts flavours of raspberry, currant, spice and dried herbs, while the Merlot adds weight and texture and ripe fruit notes of Damson plum and strawberry and a little cocoa.
+The 2018 Tom Thomson Algonquin Red is a unique vintage blend of Cabernet Sauvignon, Cabernet Franc and Merlot grapes, barrel-aged in French oak cooperage for 11 months before blending.
+The Cabernet Sauvignon grapes bring deep dark cherry and plum flavours, Cabernet Franc imparts flavours of raspberry, currant, spice and dried herbs, while the Merlot adds weight and texture and ripe fruit notes of strawberry and a little cocoa.

 This medium-bodied red wine exhibits much of the elegance and attractive perfume that Cabernet Franc grape grown in a cool climate is known for.
-The nose offers blackberry, raspberry, red currant, violets and a mild pepperiness, while the palate is crisp and bright with fine, moderate tannins and a lasting, flavourful finish.
+The nose offers raspberry, red currant, violets and hot peppers, while the palate is crisp and bright with fine, moderate tannins and a lasting, flavourful finish.

-Appearing bright ruby with a purple rim, this vintage blend of Cabernet Franc and Baco Noir offers red and black berry fruit, plum, herbs and spicy oak notes on the nose.
+Appearing bright ruby with a purple rim, this vintage blend of Baco Noir, Merlot, Cabernet Sauvignon, Pinot Noir and Cabernet Franc offers red and black berry fruit, plum, herbs and spicy oak notes on the nose.
 It is medium-bodied and smooth with a vibrant freshness and soft tannins.